andrew/ultimate-awesome/README.md

 - [awesome-osdev](https://github.com/leap0x7b/awesome-osdev) - List of resources and projects for operating system development.
 - [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.
 - [awesome-mcc](https://github.com/lolgeny/awesome-mcc) - A curated list of minecraft commands resources.
+- [ScriptKiddy](https://github.com/ohidurbappy/ScriptKiddy) - 💻Scripts that will make you feel WOW 😍.
 - [awesome-electric-grid-mapping](https://github.com/open-energy-transition/awesome-electric-grid-mapping) - A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.
 - [awesome-speaker-embedding](https://github.com/ranchlai/awesome-speaker-embedding) - A curated list of speaker-embedding speaker-verification, speaker-identification resources. .
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".